The Geometry of Adversarial Training in Binary Classification: Analysis of the Adversarial Training Problem

 which is precisely the nonlocal total variation associated to \labelcref{eq:std_perimeter} which was studied in~\cite{chambolle2012nonlocal}. \end{remark} \begin{remark} We could have defined $\PreTV_\eps$ and $\TV[\nu]_\eps$ using the coarea formula.
 For the sake of clarity we decided to define the functionals directly and prove the coarea formula later. \end{remark} Having the total variation at hand, a natural convex relaxation of the perimeter-regularized variational problem \labelcref{eq:adv_perimeter} to functions instead of sets is

 where we again assume $\rho\ll\nu$.
 Indeed, we will use this relaxation as an intermediate step in order to prove existence for minimizers of \labelcref{eq:adv_perimeter}.
-Notably, since the first term in \labelcref{eq:TV_problem} depends only on $\rho$ as shown in the proof of \cref{prop:perimeter_problem}, the condition $\rho\ll\nu$ implies that it makes sense to perform the optimization in \labelcref{eq:TV_problem} over $L^\infty(\domain;\nu)\subseteq L^\infty(\domain;\rho)$.
+Notably, since the first term in \labelcref{eq:TV_problem} \first involves integrals with respect to $\rho_0$ and $\rho_1$, \nc as shown in the proof of \cref{prop:perimeter_problem}, the condition $\rho\ll\nu$ implies that it makes sense to perform the optimization in \labelcref{eq:TV_problem} over $L^\infty(\domain;\nu)\subseteq L^\infty(\domain;\rho)$.